No one should be detained in prison

 The use of ‘solitary confinement’ within prisons for immigration detention represents a sinister intensification of the ‘hostile environment’ where politics and paperwork are more important than the human rights, dignity and lives of human beings.

-The Government defends its position as a necessary response to COVID-19 but the United Nations Standard Minimum Rules for the Treatment of Prisoners (The Mandela Rules) could not be clearer.
+United Nations Standard Minimum Rules for the Treatment of Prisoners (The Mandela Rules) could not be clearer.
 Prolonged, indefinite solitary confinement is torture and torture is prohibited.

 The legal purpose of immigration detention cannot be reconciled with the conditions in which it is currently taking place.
 This inhumane practice must stop.
 Write to your MP asking them to stop detaining people in prison.